carpentries-incubator/OpenRefine-humanities-lesson/_episodes/02-filter-exclude-sort.md

 > ## Exercise
 >
 > Sort by month.
-How can you ensure that months are in order?
+How can you ensure that years are in order?
 {: .challenge}

 If you try to re-sort a column that you have already used, the drop-down menu changes slightly, to > `Sort` without the `...`, to remind you that you have already used this column.
 It will give you additional options: